jy-shao/Machine-Learning-Notes/Machine-Learning-Pipeline.md

 - (3) Pre-processing and feature engineering
 - (4) Evaluate algorithms (in a hierarchical way, e.g. from simple to complex)
 - (5) Improve results (iterate over step 2 to 5, sometime even include step 1)
-- (6) Finalize algorithm and predict
+- (6) Finalize algorithm and make prediction on test data

 ### 2.2 Define Problem